-In 2014, the Company completed the Phase 2A coker plant tie-in, followed by the Phase 2B expansion in the third quarter of 2016.
-In the fourth quarter of 2017, the Company completed the Phase 3 expansion bringing total production capacity to approximately 250,000 bbl/d.
+In 2014, the Company completed the Phase 2A coker plant tie-in, followed by the Phase 2B expansion in 2016.
+In 2017, the Company completed the Phase 3 expansion bringing total production capacity to approximately 250,000 bbl/d.

 In 2018, the Company acquired the Joslyn oil sands project, adding to the Company's total oil sands mining and upgrading reserves.
 This incorporation of the Joslyn leases (now, Horizon South) to the mine plan will allow mining to continue south of the previously existing Horizon leases with opportunity for further cost optimizations.